18F/joining-18f/_positions/epa-fellow-otaq-technical-architect.md

 permalink: raas/epa/otaq-technical-architect/
 team: epa
 active: true
-descrition: Job posting for the EPA fellow role of OTAQ Technical Architect.
+description: Job posting for the EPA fellow role of OTAQ Technical Architect.
 ---

-*Please Note: This role is for the Environmental Protection Agency's innovation fellowship program, not 18F.*
+*Please note: This role is for the Environmental Protection Agency's innovation fellowship program, not 18F.*

 #Technical Architect